 Steven Hart

 • Shaped how the model translates into product features

-• Unlock latent value in existing content
+• Unlocked latent value in existing content

+Steven Hart